-- The systemic approach considers clients in the context of all their social systems at all times.
+- The systemic approach looks at clients in the context of all their personal systems at all times.

-- We use systemic methods to make these personal social systems transparent.
+- We use systemic methods to make these personal systems transparent.

 - This opens up new perspectives; new paths become visible and enable sustainable solutions.

-Below you will find selected example methods that we use in coaching as well as in team and organizational development:
+Below you will find selected sample methods that we use in coaching as well as in team and organizational development:

-- Integrative team development Team X.0© for motivated productive teams
+- Integrative team development Team X.0© to develop motivated and productive teams

 - Conflict resolution with the Conflict Map©

-- Persolog® Personality Factor Model – a look beneath the surface individually or as a team
+- Persolog® Personality Factor Model – analysing the personality of individuals or teams

 - Clifton StrengthsFinder from Gallup